MarvNC/JP-Resources/readme.md

     ![](images/anki_Fields_for_Mining_2022-07-10_10-12-31.png)

-- Then in Yomichan options, insert the following handlebar code at the end of the menu in `Configure Anki card templates...`.
+- Then in Yomichan options, insert the following handlebars code at the end of the menu in `Configure Anki card templates...`.

     ![](images/chrome_Yomichan_Settings_-_Google_Chrome_2022-07-10_10-10-26.png)